 Some devices (especially IPads) default to a video preview not showing the full frame.
 Try to double tap the screen to see if it will allow you to see full frame.
 Before shooting, take test video filling screen with blank paper, compare framing on playback.
 Is what you thought you were filming the same as what was played back?

 Ever see a video shared that was recorded vertically?
-Yeah, we all hate that.
-Keep camera held horizontally so screen is oriented like widescreen TV unless you are recording a square proportioned Vine video.
+Keep camera held horizontally so screen is oriented like widescreen TV unless you are recording a square proportioned video or using a specific app that is designed for vertical video like Snapchat.

 Lighting is crucial.
 You can vastly improve your video by making sure you are recording in a setting with good lighting and position your subject accordingly.